Monotonicity of Equilibria in Nonatomic Congestion Games: Beyond Singleton Congestion Games

 This completes the proof of the first claim of the theorem.

-Conversely, notice that every series-parallel graph $\graph$ is constructed starting with parallel networks and joining them in series or in parallel for a finite number of times.
-Suppose that a common-OD constrained routing game $(\graph,\costprof,\routesprof)$ satisfies \eqref{it:graph series parallel}, \eqref{it:sequence_vertices}, \eqref{it:unsplittable_commodity}.
+Conversely, notice that every \ac{SP} graph $\graph$ is constructed starting with parallel networks and joining them in series or in parallel for a finite number of times.
+Suppose that a common-\ac{OD} constrained routing game $(\graph,\costprof,\routesprof)$ structure satisfies \eqref{it:graph-series-parallel}, \eqref{it:sequence-vertices}, \eqref{it:unsplittable-commodity}.

 If the graph $\graph$ is obtained by joining in series two graphs $\graph_{1}$ and $\graph_{2}$, we can endow them with cost functions which associate costs to edges as in $\costprof$.
 Furthermore, given a commodity $\commodity$ for $(\graph,\costprof,\routesprof)$ we can define commodities $\commodity_{1}$ on $\graph_{1}$ and $\commodity_{2}$ on $\graph_{2}$ by determining for $i=1,2$ the set of paths